apache/druid/docs/tutorials/tutorial-rollup.md

   -->

 Apache Druid&circledR; can summarize raw data at ingestion time using a process known as "rollup."
-[Rollup](../ingestion/rollup.md) is a first-level aggregation operation over a selected set of columns that reduces the size of stored data.
+[Rollup](../multi-stage-query/concepts.md#rollup) is a first-level aggregation operation over a selected set of columns that reduces the size of stored data.

-The tutorial demonstrates how to apply rollup at ingestion and shows the effect of rollup at query time.
-See [ingesting with rollup](https://druid.apache.org/docs/latest/multi-stage-query/concepts/#rollup) to learn more.
+This tutorial demonstrates how to apply rollup during ingestion and highlights its effects during query execution.
+The examples in the tutorial use the [multi-stage query (MSQ)](../multi-stage-query/index.md) task engine to executes SQL statements.

 ## Prerequisites

 Before proceeding, download Druid as described in [Quickstart (local)](index.md) and have it running on your local machine.
 You don't need to load any data into the Druid cluster.

 You should be familiar with data querying in Druid.
 If you haven't already, go through the [Query data](../tutorials/tutorial-query.md) tutorial first.

 ## Load the example data

-For this tutorial, you use a small sample of network flow event data, representing IP traffic.
+For this tutorial, you use a small sample of network flow event data representing IP traffic.
 The data contains packet and byte counts from a source IP address to a destination IP address.

 ```json